 The house of Mary Thompson, also known as Lee’s Headquarters, is on the north side of Chambersburg Road (US 30) on Seminary Ridge on the west side of Gettysburg.

-The stone house was built in the 1833 by Michael Clarkson.
+Michael Clarkson built the stone house in 1833.
 Joshua and Mary Thompson became tenants along with their eight children.
 Joshua, however, was a drunk who left Gettysburg and died sometime in the 1840s.
-In 1846 Clarkson ran into financial difficulties and his good friend, future Republican Congressman Thaddeus Stevens, purchased the house at a Sheriff’s auction in trust for Mary Thompson.
+In 1846 Clarkson ran into financial difficulties.
+His good friend, future Republican Congressman Thaddeus Stevens, purchased the house at a Sheriff’s auction in trust for Mary Thompson.
 They would be co-owners until Stevens’ death in 1868.

 Today the house has been restored by the Civil War Trust to its appearance at the time of the Battle of Gettysburg.
 Several interpretive markers tell the story of the house, the land, the people and their history.

 The Thompson house during the Battle of Gettysburg